safenetwork/montreal.safenetwork.org/_posts/2014-12-16-lecture-2-by-erick-lavoie.md

 Tuesday, December 16, 2014 from 6:00 PM to 9:00 PM

 ### Where?
-[Bitcoin Embassy](http://bitcoinembassy.ca/about-us/), 3485 Boul St-Laurent, 2nd floor ([map](https://goo.gl/maps/BfhfcmsDp8G2))
+[Bitcoin Embassy](https://bitcoinembassy.ca/about-us/), 3485 Boul St-Laurent, 2nd floor ([map](https://goo.gl/maps/BfhfcmsDp8G2))

 ---

-There were a few technical issues during Lecture 2 and so Erick and Francis decided to meet again to record it as a screencast.
+There were a few technical issues during Lecture 2 and so Erick and Francis decided to meet again to record the audio.

 ### Videos